crashappsec/ocular/docs/DEVELOPMENT.md

 ### Configuration

-When running the application in production, it is recommended to use the use configuration provided by the helm chart in the [`charts/ocular`](/charts/ocular) directory.
-The `values.yaml` file in that directory contains comments on how to configure the application for production use.
-The following will be configuring the application for development use, which is not recommended for production use.
+When running the application in production, it is recommended to use the use configuration provided by the chart in the [`helm-charts`](https://github.com/crashappsec/helm-chart) repository.
+The chart can also be viewed on [Artifact Hub](https://artifacthub.io/packages/helm/crashoverride-helm-charts/ocular).

 Developers are encouraged to use `make` commands to run the application and manage the development environment.
 Many of the scripts used during development will rely on environment variables to configure settings, which